NathanielJBrown97/Ramshackle/CONDUCT.md

 ## Agenda and Meeting Notes

-Meeting notes will be recorded by (insert a name here, I (Jonathan) am happy to do it).
+Meeting notes will be recorded by Jonathan.
 These notes will be shared to the meeting notes folder within the doc folder in the shared GitHub repository.
+This will provide a summary of what was discussed, accomplished, and tasking going forward.
+This will serve as a way for our group to document progress and allow for team members to know what happened during a meeting they may have not been able to attend.
+Note: This does not replace a team member reaching out to the group after an absence.
+They must still maintain communication and are responsible for any tasking assigned to them as to not prevent the flow of development.

 ## Feedback